JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 ##### Performance

-With [NumPy](https://numpy.org/), Python was the second fastest `Vectorized` approach and 3rd place for the `Accumulator` loop, though in both cases more than an order of magnitude slower than the next place.
+With [NumPy](https://numpy.org/), Python was the second fastest `Vectorized` approach and 3rd place for the `Accumulator` loop, both cases were still more than an order of magnitude slower than the next place.

 ##### Flexibility